allison-johnson/javascript-recipes-app/notes.md

 1. After submitting new recipe, why do I have to refresh page in order for 'add recipe note' buttons to work???

 2. How to clear values from input boxes once recipe is submitted

+3. Why am I getting promise errors in console when I select input fields in new recipe form?

 3. How to center the entire grid of cards